LChikry/dotfiles/README.md

 Those two files are responsible of installing applications you specified in the Brewfile and apply all the changes you did in this repo to your machine.
 Also, keep in mind that `install.sh` file should be updated according to the scripts you will add or remove; For now, it calls only the scripts that exist in the `bin` directory.

-To add a config file, you need to create a directory that has the name of the app it belogs to under the config directory.
+To add a config file, you need to create a directory that has the name of the app it belongs to under the config directory.
 In contrast, if you want to add a dotfile, just add it directly under the dotfiles directory.

 ## How to Apply this Configuration